-During the first few years of any mortgage, you are paying off more interest than principal.
-This makes it difficult to make a large — or any — profit, especially your first five years of owning the property.
+During the first few years of any mortgage, you are paying off more interest than principal, making it difficult to make a significant — or any — profit, especially your first five years of owning the property.

-You’ll also want to do some research on the current market and what apartments similar to yours are selling for.
+You’ll also want to research the current market and what apartments similar to yours are selling for which price.
 You’ll want to make sure you did not overpay when you purchased your home.
-If you sell too quickly, and not at the right price, you could end up losing money on the sale.
+If you sell too quickly and not at the right price, you could end up losing money on the sale.
 But if apartments on your street are trading much higher than what you paid, it’s an excellent time to list yours.

 If you want to use Capital Gains Tax rules to your advantage, the minimum you want to live in your new home is at least two years.

 If you live in the apartment as your primary residence for at least two years of the first five of purchasing it, you can exclude $250,000 of the profit from your sale.
 When married, that number doubles to $500,000.
-This means you get to keep all that profit tax-free.
+You get to keep all that profit tax-free.